kubevela/kubevela.github.io/versioned_docs/version-v1.3/how-to/dashboard/user/user.md

 ### Get full users list

-If login user have list users permission, he could switch to the `Platform/Users` page and get full users list.
+If the logged-in user has the list user permission, he can switch to the `Platforms/Users` page and get the full list of users.

 ![user list](https://static.kubevela.net/images/1.3/user-dashboard.jpg)